 Mitigate the risk of ransomware by having a robust and regular backup routine.

-FIGHT RANSOMWARE - USE PDS TO SECURELY BACKUP YOUR INFORMATION
+FIGHT RANSOMWARE - LET PDS SECURELY BACKUP YOUR INFORMATION

 If ransomware strikes, there are few options: